isomerpages/seab-corp/_seab-link-issue-1-2025/SEAB@20: Joy at Work.md

 Kidney Foundation, which involved packing essential medical supplies for dialysis patients.
 This effort played a crucial role in supporting those who rely on regular dialysis treatments to manage their kidney health.&nbsp;</p>
-<p>Dedicated volunteers from various SEAB divisions came together on an afternoon
+<p>Dedicated volunteers from various SEAB Divisions came together on an afternoon
 to pack essential medical supplies with care.
 SEAB is proud to have contributed to this important cause, while fostering teamwork and strengthening our commitment to community service.&nbsp;</p>